odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 ===============================================================================
 ```

+Including a terminal cost has increased the minimal policy cost from ```5.000K``` to ```5.6K```.
+This addtional cost (```0.6K```) is due to the additional terminal cost term in the final stage objective.

 ## Formulating the problem with infinite-horizon SDDP
-In formulating many stochastic dynamic programs, a terminating cost-to-go function is necessary.
-However, this terminating cost-to-go function is an assumption of many fomulations.
+In formulating many stochastic dynamic programs (such as the previous example), a terminating cost-to-go function is necessary.
+However, this terminating cost-to-go function is an assumption of many fomulations, including the previosu example.
 Solving a multi-stage stochastic dynamic problem with infinite-horizon stochastic dynamic programming (infinite-horizon SDDP), eliminates the need for a terminating cost-to-go function.

-The problem is constrcuted similar to the problem in [Tutorial One: first steps](@ref).
+The problem is constructed similar to the problem in [Tutorial One: first steps](@ref).
 However the first difference is in the imput to ```SDDDPModel()```.
 The flag ```is_infinite = true``` tells ```SDDPModel()``` to build the model using infinite-horizon SDDP.

 The addtional inputs ```lb_states``` and ```ub_states``` provide the lower bound and upper bound on the state in the first stage of the problem.